Course 346: GPS/GNSS Operation for Engineers & Technical Professionals: Principles, Technology, Applications and Intro to Basic DGPS Concepts

 Materials You Will Keep

-Course Fee Entitles You To The Following Books
+Course Fee Entitles You to One of the Following Books

 A/V quality was very good.
 I also thought the interaction between everyone went smoothly.
 WebEx was very simple to use (both logging in and navigating the interface during the lessons).